 30% of consumers do not consider a business that doesn't have a website

-These statistics prove that online marketing relies heavily on building familiarity, like, and trust with today's consumer.
+These statistics prove that online marketing relies heavily on building familiarity, like, and trust with today's consumers.
 Think about the last time you were looking for a service or product.
 What did you do to research the company or product?

 Next, let's look at other compelling reasons your company website is vital to your online marketing goals.

 If your business relies on reaching customers in your local area, a website can help you appear in local internet searches.
 If you want to show up in such searches a website is vital.
 If your website is designed with search engine optimization (SEO) in mind, it is more than likely that you will rank better than national companies providing the same service or products.